xpdota/event-trigger/README.md

 Both suffer from the issue that parsing log lines is treated as being *every* trigger's job, when in reality, it should just be done once and parsed into a convenient object.
 Cactbot provides some nice functionality for programmatically creating the regices, but this still doesn't answer the question of why an individual trigger should be remotely concerned with a regex in the first place.
+Or - for that matter, why Regex is even used in the first place, rather than just splitting on `|` characters and mapping them to fields.
+Splitting may result in somewhat reduced average-case performance, but improves worst-case since not every user-supplied regex would be optimized.

 Then, there's the bespoke ACT plugins, like the Jail plugin.
 These are, in my opinion, severely lacking in functionality, and suffer from re-use issues as well.
 For example, what if I want automarks, *and* a personal callout?